colestrode/skellington/README.md

 If required configs are missing, Skellington will exit with a helpful error message to get you up and running.

+# Built-in Help Commands

+Want to know what commands your bot supports?
+Direct mention (`@bot help`) or direct message your bot `help` and your bot will give you a list of help topics.
+Each plugin you register with your bot can add it's own help commands.

 # Skellington Config Options